apache/freemarker-generator/freemarker-generator-cli/src/site/markdown/cli/advanced/cli-configuration.md

             `-- customer-user-products.ftl
 ```

-If a  `~/freemarker-cli` is found it will be automatically added to the `FreeMarker Template Loader` (for more information see https://freemarker.apache.org/docs/pgui_config_templateloading.html)
+If a  `~/freemarker-generator` is found it will be automatically added to the `FreeMarker Template Loader` (for more information see https://freemarker.apache.org/docs/pgui_config_templateloading.html)

 You can easily check this, e.g.

 ```
-> freemarker-cli -t templates/info.ftl
+> freemarker-generator -t freemarker-generator/info.ftl

-FreeMarker CLI Template Loader Directories
+FreeMarker Generator Template Loader Directories
 ------------------------------------------------------------------------------
 [#1] /Users/sgoeschl
-[#2] /Users/sgoeschl/.freemarker-cli
+[#2] /Users/sgoeschl/.freemarker-generator
-[#3] /Applications/Java/freemarker-cli-2.0.0
+[#3] /Applications/Java/freemarker-generator-2.0.0
 ```